Skip to main content

 2. Available.
 Number of days that can be planned in a month.

-The two numbers do not have to be the same:
+The 2 numbers do not have to be the same:

 • If the employee has planned 2 vacation days in October, Available in December is 8.32 - 2 = 6.32

-Vacation days earned in the old vacation year can be planned in the next vacation year up to 12/31.
-Old days cannot be planned after December 31st, unless they are transferred to the new period.
-Therefore, an employee may have more days available in December than in January.
-This is because December includes both old and new vacation days in Available.
+Vacation days earned in the old vacation year ending 8/31 can be planned in the next vacation year up to 12/31.
+Old days cannot be planned after 12/31, unless they are transferred to the new period.
+Therefore, an employee may have more days available in December than in January, because December includes both old and new vacation days in Available.
 January does not.
+Read more about handling vacation left as of 12/31 here.

 Decimal vacation

-With the Danish vacation law, it's almost normal for an employee to have decimals left in vacation left.
-The reason is typically that when an employee is hired, the earning for the first year will be uneven depending on the date of employment.
+With the Danish vacation law, it’s almost normal for an employee to have decimals left in vacation left.
+The reason is typically that when an employee is hired, the earning in the first year of employment will be uneven compared to the date of employment.

 Example: Hired on June 1st.

-The employee earns 3 months * 2.08 = 6.24 vacation days in the first vacation year.
+The employee earns in the first vacation year 3 months * 2.08 = 6.24 vacation days.

 The employee cannot plan the last 0.24 days.
-These are carried over to the next vacation year.
+These are carried into the next vacation year.
 If the employee plans one vacation day in October, that vacation day will consist of:

 • 0.24 old vacation days